mzampieri19/real-salary/README.md

 ## Current Results

 As of right now we are getting an accuracy of 60% with a response time of 1:37 minutes for 50 entries.
 This was achieved with a condensed list of indstries based on the list of industries given by our challange advisors.

+## Improved Results

+We were able to improve our accuracy a little but by changing our method.
+In our new method, we choose our compnaies at random anf then compare them to test for accuracy with this we got an average of 65% accuracy.

+## Company Dictionary

+After we were satisfied with our accuracy we began to construct a dictionary of correctly predicted industires.
+This dictionary is called "prediction_dictionary.json" which maps company names to predicted industry.
+This dictionary is our "final" product and what we will give to our challange advisors.
+We will probably do something similar for job function.